cosmos/sdk-tutorials/academy/3-my-own-chain/create-message.md

 <ExpansionPanel title="The command prints a lot and prompts you for confirmation">

-Note how it also prints the gas estimate.
+Note how it also prints the gas estimate:

 ```txt
 gas estimate: 43032